davidseve/demo-generative-ai/README.md

 >    dscinitialization.dscinitialization.opendatahub.io/default-dsci configured

-Deploy custom-model-serving-runtime for this we need to create the data science project "demo-generative-ai" we can do it from the graphical interface or from the command line:
+Deploy custom-model-serving-runtime for this we need to create the data science project "demo-generative-ai" we do it from the graphical interface:

 >    Data science project => Create Project => Name = demo-generative-ai => Create